thatmlopsguy/thatmlopsguy.github.io/content/uses.md

 - [mpv](https://mpv.io/): my video player of choice.
 Keyboard-driven, minimal UI.
 Also works with `yt-dlp` to stream youtube videos.
 - [pass](https://www.passwordstore.org/): password manager.

+## Services

+- [NextDNS](https://nextdns.io/): a privacy-focused, set it and forget it DNS service.
+I use their security features on my home network and a profile with strict ad-blocking rules on all of my devices.
+- [Proton](https://proton.me/): a reliable, trustworthy email, VPN provider with all of the features you'd expect from such a service.

 Curious about other uses pages?
 Check out [uses.tech](https://uses.tech/).